dillonstreator/txob/README.md

         // use the AbortSignal `signal` (aborted when EventProcessor#stop is called) to perform quick cleanup
         // during graceful shutdown enabling the processor to
-        // save handler result updates to the event ASAP },
+        // save handler result updates to the event ASAP

+        // To mark a handler as unprocessable (will trigger onEventProcessingFailed hook):
+        // throw new ErrorUnprocessableEventHandler(new Error("reason"));
+      },
       publish: async (event) => {
         // publish to event bus
       },
       // other handler that should be executed when a `UserCreated` event is saved },
+    EventProcessingFailed: {
+      // Optional: add handlers for EventProcessingFailed events if needed
+      // For example, you might want to send alerts or log to external systems },
     // other event types
+  },
+  {
+    onEventProcessingFailed: async ({ failedEvent, reason, txClient, signal }) => {
+      // Transactionally persist an 'event processing failed' event
+      // This hook is called when:
+      // - Maximum allowed errors are reached
+      // - An unprocessable error is encountered (ErrorUnprocessableEventHandler)
+      // - Event handler map is missing for the event type

+      // Use the abort signal for cleanup during graceful shutdown if (signal?.aborted) {
+        return;
+      }

+      const reasonData: Record<string, unknown> = {
+        failedEventId: failedEvent.id,
+        failedEventType: failedEvent.type,
+        reason: reason.type,
+      };

+      // Add additional context based on the failure reason if (reason.type === "unprocessable_error") {
+        reasonData.handlerName = reason.handlerName;
+        reasonData.error = reason.error.message;
+      }

+      await txClient.createEvent({
+        id: randomUUID(),
+        timestamp: new Date(),
+        type: eventTypes.EventProcessingFailed,
+        data: reasonData,
+        correlation_id: failedEvent.correlation_id,
+        handler_results: {},
+        errors: 0,
+      });
+    },
   }
 )
 processor.start();